MindLyfe/MindLyfe-Platform/backend/recommender-service/README.md

-# MindLyf Recommender Service
+# MindLyfe Recommender Service

-The Recommender Service provides personalized recommendations for activities, resources, and coping strategies to MindLyf users based on their mental health needs, preferences, and history.
+The Recommender Service provides personalized recommendations for activities, resources, and coping strategies to MindLyfe users based on their mental health needs, preferences, and history.

 ## Features